pavanpkulkarni/KafkaFile_BatchProcessing/README.md

 This project can also serve as point of reference in addressing several other funcationalties like:
 1. Setting up a multi-broker Kafka cluster using script - [stop-start-scripts.sh](https://github.com/pavanpkulkarni/KafkaFile_BatchProcessing/blob/master/stop-start-scripts.sh)
 2. Converting Avro type to .txt file using Kafka Consumer
 3. Terminate Kafka Consumer if no data is polled for x seconds
+4. Enable WebUI monitioring for Kafka topics and brokers

 ## Prerequisites
 1. Confluent Kafka 5.X.X